Contributing to Ultralytics Open-Source Projects

-Thank you for your interest in contributing to Ultralytics open-source YOLO repositories!
-Your contributions will enhance the project and benefit the entire community.
-This document provides guidelines and best practices to help you get started.
+Welcome!
+We're thrilled that you're considering contributing to our Ultralytics open-source projects.
+Your involvement not only helps enhance the quality of our repositories but also benefits the entire community.
+This guide provides clear guidelines and best practices to help you get started.

 Code of Conduct